Sporting Park: 2012–present

 In the stadium's second season, Sporting KC averaged an attendance of 19,404, 105% of its capacity.
 That year, Sporting KC made it to the playoffs but lost to the Houston Dynamo in the conference semifinals, and won the US Open Cup by defeating the Seattle Sounders.

 In 2013, Sporting KC once again raised their average attendance.
 Because of their 2012 US Open Cup win, they qualified for the CONCACAF Champions League, and played games both in the MLS and in CONCACAF.
-Children's Mercy Park also hosted to a World Cup qualifying match between the United States and Jamaica with an attendance of 18,467, where the United States shut out Jamaica 2–0, and the 2013 MLS All-Star Game between A.S.
+Sporting Park also hosted to a World Cup qualifying match between the United States and Jamaica with an attendance of 18,467, where the United States shut out Jamaica 2–0, and the 2013 MLS All-Star Game between A.S.
 Roma and the MLS All-Stars with an attendance of 21,175, where A.S.
 Roma beat the All-Stars 3–1.
-Sporting KC set an attendance record of 21,650 in the playoffs when they defeated the Houston Dynamo 2–1 to advance to the MLS Cup Finals against Real Salt Lake, Sporting won in penalty kicks, the second final in two years to be hosted at Children's Mercy Park.
+Sporting KC set an attendance record of 21,650 in the playoffs when they defeated the Houston Dynamo 2–1 to advance to the MLS Cup Finals against Real Salt Lake.
+Sporting won in penalty kicks, the second final in two years to be hosted at Sporting Park.

-Also in 2013, it was announced that the 2014 through 2018 NCAA Division II Football Championships would be played at Children's Mercy Park, moving from Braly Municipal Stadium in Florence, Alabama.
-It was also announced that the 2015 NCAA College Cup would be played at Children's Mercy Park.
+Also in 2013, it was announced that the 2014 through 2018 NCAA Division II Football Championships would be played at Sporting Park, moving from Braly Municipal Stadium in Florence, Alabama.
+It was also announced that the 2015 NCAA College Cup would be played at Sporting Park.

 In 2015, the stadium hosted FC Kansas City's home opener against fellow NWSL side Sky Blue FC.
 The stadium also hosted two FC Kansas City matches in 2016, once again serving as the team's secondary stadium.

 The stadium announced in 2016 that they are adding a Skycam, as well as robo-cams behind the goals and on top of the stadium.

 During a CONCACAF Champions League match against Deportivo Toluca F.C. on February 21, 2019, a metal railing overlooking the southwest tunnel broke and caused several fans to fall.
 Toluca winger Felipe Pardo was injured with a toe fracture because of the railing.